NCG-Leiden/NCG-Leiden.github.io/index.md

 ### Schedule

 Most of the talks will be held in **Gorlaeus building**.
-The exception is October 17 where we will be in **Huygens building** 2.11-2.14.
+The exception is October 17, on which day we will be in **Huygens building** 2.11-2.14.

 |  Date   | Room | Speaker  |  Topic |
 |  ---  | :-----------  | ----  | -------- |